Follow This Old House online:

 Leafguard offers homeowners a one-step gutter solution.
 Professionals remove the existing gutter system and install brand-new gutters and downspouts with built-in gutter protection.
 The reverse-curve gutter cover uses surface tension to funnel rainwater into the gutter while debris slides onto the ground.

-FAQ About Gutters
+FAQs About Gutters

 Do gutters increase home value?

-Yes, gutters increase your home’s value if the job is done right.
+Yes, gutters increase your home’s value if the installation job is done right.
 A new gutter and gutter guard system adds to your home’s value because it increases the functionality of your home.
 Additionally, if the gutter or gutter guard system includes a lifetime warranty that’s transferable to new owners, you can increase your home’s sale price.

 What is the life expectancy of gutters?